TorahBibleCodes/TorahBibleCodes/index.rst

 Welcome to TorahBibleCodes's documentation!
 ===================================

-**TorahBibleCodes** (/lu'make/) is a Free, Open-Source Python library that creates recipes mixing random ingredients.
+**TorahBibleCodes** is Free, Open-Source Python that allows you to search for Equidistant Letter Sequences in the Hebrew Torah and Bible.
 It allows you to... <https://TorahBibleCodes.com/>`_ and offers a *simple* and *intuitive* API.